Bulk Power Bank Orders for Teams & Events

 Finally, think about your family’s unique needs.
 Do you have a baby that needs formula and diapers?
 What about pet food and a leash for your dog?
 Packing a favorite book or a small game for kids can also provide a much-needed sense of normalcy.
 Customizing your kit with these bug out bag essentials ensures everyone in your household, including the furry members, is cared for.

-Making It Yours: How to Personalize Your Survival Kit
+How to Personalize Your Kit

 A generic checklist is a fantastic starting point, but true readiness comes from customization.
 The most effective emergency kit is one that’s built specifically for you, your family, and your environment.
 A one-size-fits-all approach just doesn’t cut it when your personal safety is on the line.
 Think of the essentials we’ve covered as your foundation, and now it’s time to build upon it by considering your unique circumstances.
 The two most important factors to consider are who you’re packing for and where you’ll be facing the emergency.
 By tailoring your supplies, you move from simply having a kit to having a personal survival plan.